 - Students in grades pre-K to five must receive the equivalent of four hours of instruction with at least two hours of synchronous instruction each school day.
-This instruction does not need to be consecutive. - Students in grades six to twelve must receive at least four hours of instruction through synchronous instruction each school day.
+This instruction does not need to be consecutive. - Students in grades six to 12 must receive at least four hours of instruction through synchronous instruction each school day.
 This instruction does not need to be consecutive.

-Additionally, attendance will be generated if the student is virtually "present" at the official attendance-taking time if the student is scheduled to be off-campus at that time.
+Additionally, attendance will be generated if the student is virtually "present" at the official attendancetaking time if the student is scheduled to be off-campus at that time.
 The student's attendance must be marked Remote Synchronous - Present in the LEA's local student management system.
+Note: A student who is served through remote conferencing and who is at a grade level at which state standardized assessments are to be administered will not be eligible to generate attendance on state standardized assessment days.